-Key informants of the women's and children Affairs Office staff answered to the above question.sThe key informants responded that land administration proclamation campaign was organized by DoARD.
-The key informants from women's and children Affairs Office further explained that their office was not this much active participant during the inception of land administration proclamation campaign and trainings and that the office is playing now active role in this regard.
+• How and who organized awareness creation on land administration proclamation campaign and trainings was not this much active participant during the inception of land administration proclamation campaign and trainings and that the office is playing now active role in this regard.
 They also explained that women did not participate in the campaign equally with men because the campaign was organized only for household heads that paid their taxes of land.
 Furthermore, they explained that the DoARD did not mainstream gender in land administration and registration programme.
 The follow up question forwarded to the staff was as how the Women's Affairs Office organized the awareness creation program to enhance knowledge about women's land right.
 The staff also responded that women's and children Affairs Office had responsibility for awareness creation and give training on women's land right for community in general and for women in particular.
 Women's Affairs office use different networks to create awareness to enhance knowledge on women's land right such as women's association, women's league and women's federation at community level.